-Freshly made chicken broth in this version has no salt,
+Freshly made chicken broth in this version has no salt, and is flavored with our favorite herbs and vegetables. |

 The amazing thing about buying a whole chicken is all the ways that you can use it.
 This five-pound bird gave me eight cups of delicious broth and eight cups of shredded chicken which I promptly froze in airtight containers for later suppers.
 Previously, I published a chicken noodle soup recipe which is an obvious way to use the broth and chicken.
 Son #3 is a whiz at making crepes so that is one way to use up the chicken.
 Enchiladas is another.
 Martha Stewart has an amazing chicken enchilada recipe with spinach, onions, herbs, and sour cream that is to die for.
 Chicken salad made a variety of ways such as curried, Waldorf style, or for a sandwich, offers another option.
 Boil up some pasta and toss in cooked chicken and jack cheese for a quick meal for kids.
 You get the idea.
 Versatile and inexpensive, boiling an entire chicken is something every cook should know about.
 In the following recipe, all ingredients are approximate.
 Use your judgement.
 For example, if you don't like carrots, don't add them in.